maxbates/cogeneration/doc/multimers.md

     - New Metrics
         - [ ] Binding interface metrics
             - [ ] binding precision / recall
+            - requires refactor to pass through the full original structure, or similar
+            - `true_bb_positions` e.g. for inpainting (most relevant task) is limited to the motifs
         - (?)
 Split some metrics per chain, e.g. RMSD, LDDT

 - IO